-The building is extremely efficient in other ways.
-Unlike many supertalls which lose as much as thirty percent of their floors to unoccupied vanity height, the Shanghai World Financial Center surrenders just four.
+Efficiency is a theme that permeates the tower.
+Unlike many supertalls that lose as much as 30% of their floors to unoccupied vanity height, the Shanghai World Financial Center surrenders just four.

-At the start of the twentieth century, total global population was just 1.6 billion, twenty percent of the 7 billion people today.1 Coupled with urban migration, the world’s cities are densifying as new residents clustering in high-demand areas, those with the most robust infrastructure and services.2
+At the start of the 20th century, the global population was just 1.6 billion, a mere 20% of the 7+ billion people on Earth today.1 Population growth fuels urban migration and the world’s cities are quickly densifying.
+New residents cluster in high-demand locations that offer robust infrastructure and convenient services.2

 Cities have a negative reputation for being expensive, dirty, and uncomfortable.

-Yet, according to Harvard urban economist Edward Glaeser, density bad.
-In fact, “Density matters because we’re a social species geared to learn from people around us.”
+According to Harvard urban economist Edward Glaeser, density is not bad.
+In fact, he says, “density matters because we’re a social species geared to learn from people around us.”
 3

-Glaeser argues that we can’t underestimate the value of face-to-face contact; we become smarter by being around other smart people, “and that’s why cities thrive.”
+Glaeser argues that we cannot underestimate the value of face-to-face contact.
+We become smarter by being around other smart people “and that’s why cities thrive.”
 4

-With so much of the planet steadily densifying, vertical building—going up instead of sprawling out—may be the best solution to accommodate growing populations and densifying cities.
+With so much of the planet steadily densifying, vertical construction - going up instead of sprawling out - offers a viable solution to accommodate growing populations and cities.
 According to the UN, there are 200,000 people moving into cities every day.
-From a practical standpoint, skyscrapers increase the planet’s inhabitable surface area; stacked buildings allow more people to live, work, and play on the same piece of land.
-While our need for shelter hasn’t changed, the character of our populations and our societies have changed the reasons why we build.
+From a practical standpoint, skyscrapers increase the planet’s inhabitable surface area.
+Stacked buildings allow more people to live, work, and play on the same piece of land.

-Notes 03–05The Trials and Triumphs of the City: Edward Glaeser in Conversation
+Notes 03–04The Trials and Triumphs of the City: Edward Glaeser in Conversation

 Humanity's Greatest Invention?
 Face-to-face with Edward Glaeser, author of Triumph of the City

 A supertall is subject to the same concerns and demands as those of a small city.
-Completed in 2010, the International Commerce Centre in Hong Kong houses the activities and functions of thirty thousand people.
-Everyday these thirty thousand individuals enter the building all at once.
-Without the carefully designed circulation paths and lifting systems, getting to the right place would become an all-day journey.
-Because the building seamlessly connects to Kowloon Station below, the individual commuter feels no resistance when moving from underground, to ground, to the building’s upper levels.
+Completed in 2010, the International Commerce Centre (ICC) in Hong Kong houses the activities and functions of tens of thousands of people.
 For such a significant addition to Hong Kong’s city fabric, the building is at its best because it is frictionless.

-Like its circulation system and physical form, the construction process of the ICC was staged to provide the least resistance possible.
-Clocked at a typical speed of five years, supertalls require a huge amount of upfront investment that will show no return until the building’s floors are leased.
-Curtailing this timespan, the tower’s vertical organization allowed full occupation of the lower zones, while the middle and upper zones were prepared for fit-out and still under construction.
+Emulating its circulation patterns and wind-efficient form, ICC’s construction was staged to provide the least amount of resistance possible.
+Clocked at a typical speed of five years, supertalls require a huge amount of upfront investment that show no return until the building’s floors are leased.
+Curtailing this timespan, ICC’s vertical organization allowed for full occupation of the lower zones, while the middle and upper zones were prepared for fit-out and still under construction.

-Building a supertall is a very different in Dubai (low density), China (high density), and New York (high density, high construction costs).
-Even though a building looks like it has a transcendent design, the true mark of a building’s timelessness should be measured by how well it functions under the pressures of use and occupancy.
+Even when a building features a transcendent design, the true mark of a building’s timelessness is measured by how well it functions under the pressures of use and occupancy.

-In 1996 there were only four supertall buildings (over 300-m tall) in existence.
-In the two decades since, the upward pace of supertall building has been swift and frequent.
-There are now over one hundred supertall buildings throughout the world, thirty times what it was twenty years ago, when there were only four.
+In 1996 there were only four supertall buildings in existence.
+In the decades since, the upward pace of the supertall has been swift and frequent – there are now more than 100 dotted throughout the world - with five of the ten tallest designed by KPF.

-One might consider the junction of the skyscraper with the ground—which is more a tangle of transport, information, and commercial systems than a flat surface—to be the most important of all.
-It’s the place where the building proves its worth to the city as something far more than a shiny object.
+The junction of the skyscraper with the ground, with a mix of transport, information, and commercial systems, is one of the most important considerations of all.
+As with all responsibly designed supertalls, it is the place where the building proves its worth to its city as much as does its presence on the skyline.